futurice/InMoov-momo-config/README.md

-# Momo condiguration for InMoov
+# Momo configuration for InMoov

 This repository contains the [MyRobotLab](http://myrobotlab.org/) [InMoov](http://inmoov.fr/) service configuration used by [Futurice](https://futurice.com) to study robot assisted speech therapy for children with autism.
 The particular physical robot is called Momo.